Angel Dust (American band): 2021–2024: Yak and Brand New Soul

 In September 2021, the band supported Mannequin Pussy on their US tour alongside Pinkshift.
 The following month, on October 22, the band released their fourth album Yak: A Collection of Truck Songs via Roadrunner Records.
-The album included the song "Dancing on the Radio", which featured Tim Armstrong of Rancid – marking the band's first ever track to include a listed feature.
+The album included the song "Dancing on the Radio", which featured Tim Armstrong of Rancid — marking the band's first ever track to include a listed feature.
+The album marked the band's final release with Yates, who departed from the band to focus on Turnstile.

 The band toured extensively throughout 2022.
 This included support slots for PUP on their Thank Fucking God US tour and Movements on their debut US tour, as well as a co-headlining UK tour with Drug Church.
 The band continued to tour with Drug Church into 2023, with a North American tour alongside Fiddlehead taking place in February.

 In May 2023, the band shared two new songs: "Very Aggressive", featuring Mat Kerekes of Citizen, and "Love Slam".
 In July, the band shared details of their fifth studio album Brand New Soul, as well as sharing a new single titled "Space Jam".
 With the album's announcement came Tripp officially launching a new line-up of the band, including several new members that had previously served as touring substitutes while McCrory, Fang and Yates were busy with Turnstile: rhythm guitarist Steve Marino, bassist Zechariah Ghosttribe, drummer Tommy Cantwell and lead guitarist Daniel Star.
-In a new interview with Stereogum, Tripp confirmed that while both Fang and McCrory had made some contributions to the album and were still involved with the band to a degree, they had largely shifted out of the Angel Dust camp in order to focus full-time on Turnstile.
+In a new interview with Stereogum, Tripp confirmed that while both Fang and McCrory had made some contributions to the album and were still involved with the band to a degree, they too had largely shifted out of the Angel Dust camp in order to focus full-time on Turnstile.

+2025–present: Cold 2 The Touch

 In 2025, the band announced its signing to Run For Cover Records with the release of a double A-side single, "The Beat" and "The Knife".
-Two new members also joined at this time: guitarist Jim Carroll – also of American Nightmare and The Hope Conspiracy – and drummer Nick Lewis.
+Two new members also joined at this time: guitarist Jim Carroll — also of American Nightmare and The Hope Conspiracy — and drummer Nick Lewis.
+They later announced their sixth studio album Cold 2 The Touch, which is slated for release on February 13, 2026.